LinkageIO/Minus80/docs/accessions_and_cohorts.rst

 Consider an instance where you want to characterize data generated from an experiment.
 This can be accomplished by using an :class:`Accession` object.
-An accession is a simple structure that houses an identifier along with associated data files and accomponying metadata.
+An accession is a simple structure that houses an identifier along with associated data files and accompanying metadata.

 .. autoclass:: Accession
    :noindex: